Visual search: Face recognition

 Over the past few decades there have been vast amounts of research into face recognition, specifying that faces endure specialized processing within a region called the fusiform face area (FFA) located in the mid fusiform gyrus in the temporal lobe.
 Debates are ongoing whether both faces and objects are detected and processed in different systems and whether both have category specific regions for recognition and identification.
 Much research to date focuses on the accuracy of the detection and the time taken to detect the face in a complex visual search array.
 When faces are displayed in isolation, upright faces are processed faster and more accurately than inverted faces, but this effect was observed in non-face objects as well.
 When faces are to be detected among inverted or jumbled faces, reaction times for intact and upright faces increase as the number of distractors within the array is increased.
 Hence, it is argued that the 'pop out' theory defined in feature search is not applicable in the recognition of faces in such visual search paradigm.
 Conversely, the opposite effect has been argued and within a natural environmental scene, the 'pop out' effect of the face is significantly shown.
 This could be due to evolutionary developments as the need to be able to identify faces that appear threatening to the individual or group is deemed critical in the survival of the fittest.
 More recently, it was found that faces can be efficiently detected in a visual search paradigm, if the distracters are non-face objects, however it is debated whether this apparent 'pop out' effect is driven by a high-level mechanism or by low-level confounding features.
-Furthermore, patients with developmental prosopagnosia, suffering from impaired face identification, generally detect faces normally, suggesting that visual search for faces is facilitated by mechanisms other than the face-identification circuits of the fusiform face area.
+Furthermore, patients with developmental prosopagnosia, who have impaired face identification, generally detect faces normally, suggesting that visual search for faces is facilitated by mechanisms other than the face-identification circuits of the fusiform face area.

 Patients with forms of dementia can also have deficits in facial recognition and the ability to recognize human emotions in the face.
 In a meta-analysis of nineteen different studies comparing normal adults with dementia patients in their abilities to recognize facial emotions, the patients with frontotemporal dementia were seen to have a lower ability to recognize many different emotions.
 These patients were much less accurate than the control participants (and even in comparison with Alzheimer's patients) in recognizing negative emotions, but were not significantly impaired in recognizing happiness.
 Anger and disgust in particular were the most difficult for the dementia patients to recognize.

 Face recognition is a complex process that is affected by many factors, both environmental and individually internal.
 Other aspects to be considered include race and culture and their effects on one's ability to recognize faces.
 Some factors such as the cross-race effect can influence one's ability to recognize and remember faces.